ajoslin103/angular-action-icons/README.md

 		}
 	}

-tell angularActionIcons service actionIcons service about any icons you want to track
+tell the angularActionIcons service actionIcons service about any icons you want to track

 	actionIcons.listenToTheseActionIcons($scope.icons);